yamzhenglim/WebScrapingSKU/README.md

 Before running the script:-
 1. Download the dataset
-2. You need to change the "INPUT" before running the script
+2. You need to change the "INPUT" variable before running the script

 Output:-
 1. output.csv (You can see which SKU_ID have error)